EU-Actors: European Parliament

 • AFET - Foreign Affairs: David McAllister (EPP, Germany)

-• Subcommitee SEDE - Security and Defence: Nathalie Loiseau (Renew, France)
+• Subcommittee SEDE - Security and Defence: Marie-Agnes Strack-Zimmermann (Renew, Germany)

-• Subcommitee DROI - Human Rights: Maria Arena (S&D, Belgium)
+• Subcommittee DROI - Human Rights: Mounir Satouri (Greens, France)

-• DEVE - Development: Tomas Tobé (EPP, Sweden)
+• DEVE - Development: Barry Andrews (Renew, Ireland)

 • INTA - International Trade: Bernd Lange (S&D, Germany)